Our trustees

 Clare Ferguson.
 Clare has lived in the borough for 35 years and was a city lawyer for 40 years.
 Her other current commitments including running her own charity and sitting on the board of a performing arts charity.

 Martin Morgan.
 Martin has lived in the borough since 2008.
-He was CEO of DMGT until 2016 whose headquarters are also in the borough.
+Until 2016 he was CEO of DMGT, whose headquarters are also in the borough.
 During his tenure the company became a supporter of the Kensington + Chelsea Foundation.

 Abdurahman Sayed.
 Abdurahman was one of the founders of the supplementary schools and community consortiums, resulting in the establishment of the Muslim Cultural Heritage Centre (MCHC) Trust.
 He is now CEO of the MCHC Trust and played a key role in assisting the community during and after the Grenfell Tower fire tragedy.
 He has a passion for community engagement, development and cohesion.